udexon/Phoom/Why_Phos_Metashellet.md

 - faster and easier training for junior developers;
 - faster and easier transition for senior developers to new programming languages, tools and platforms.

-Article aims at both senior and novice developers.
-Senior can help develop upstream of Phoom.
-Junior can learn downstream, then develop upstream.

 From Hu Ningxin to Nobody.